-Staff listed will be employed by the corporation.
 As demand for services increases, the staffing complement will be re-evaluated.

-Because the academic pharmacy will be a wholly owned University of Toronto corporation, a Management Services Agreement between the corporation and U of T will be required.
+Because the academic pharmacy will be utilizing U of T services, a Management Services Agreement between the corporation and U of T will be required.
 U of T services offered will range from finance, accounting, information technology and human resources.